-This refreshingly addictive hibiscus tea vodka cocktail is made with lemon, ginger, honey and soda water.
+This refreshingly addictive hibiscus tea vodka cocktail is made with lemon, ginger and honey.
 Super easy, beautiful and naturally sweetened! 🌺

 Hibiscus is known to have numerous health benefits... do they still apply when drinking with alcohol 😉?
-Studies have shown that it can lower blood pressure, boost the immune system, improve digestion and cleanse the body of harmful substances.
+Studies suggest that it may aid in reducing blood pressure, enhancing the immune system, promoting better digestion, and eliminating harmful toxins.

 Jump to: